PKMzeta - A Memory Wipe Pill Has Been Created!

 And then, beyond the debate on whether this would be better or worse for the person who elects this treatment, there’s the possibility that the pill may fall into the wrong hands.
 That one person may erase the memories of another against their will.
 Frightening thought.

 This pill honestly seems more believable in a science-fiction movie than in the pharmacy at my local grocery store.
 Eternal Sunshine of the Spotless Mind immediately comes to mind which, for those of you that haven’t seen it (shame!), revolves around the idea that there is a machine which can completely erase the memory of a person.

 Of course, the pill isn’t exactly like total mind-wipe of a person portrayed in the film.
 It’s extremely precise, eliminating just a single memory at a time.
 Still, it conjures some poignant moral and philosophical questions.
-Is the ability to wipe a memory from our mind really for the greater good?
+Is the ability to wipe a memory really for the greater good?
 As Jonah Lehrer who wrote about the pill extensively for Wired Magazine points out, “PKMzeta inhibitors can zap rodent memories, but we can’t ask the rats how they feel afterward.
 Maybe they feel terrible.
 Maybe they miss their fear.
 Maybe they miss their morphine.
 Or maybe all they know is that they miss something.
 They just can’t remember what.”